pattonsgirl/Spring2022-CEG3120/Projects/Project4/README.md

 The CloudFormation template provided in this project folder is updated to get you started on this project.

+Sections you should pay attention to have comments with TODO

 All said and done, your template should do the following:

-1. Modify the Security Group to have the following additional rules:
+1. Modify the Security Group Ingress rules to have the following additional rules:
    - Access HTTP from any IP address
+     - I will allow trusted IPs if you're feeling shy
    - Access HTTP from within the VPC
-2. Create 3 instances
-3. One instance configured such that:
-   - it gets an elastic ip address
-   - it gets a unique private IP
+2. For the HAProxy instance:
-   - haproxy is installed
+   - install haproxy
+3. For the pool of content servers:
+   - create two total backend host instances
+     - one is created already as a template to refer to
+   - attach them to the private subnet
-   - the hostname is changed and unique to the system
+     - the private subnet is already configured to route traffic through the NAT gateway
-4. Two additional instances configured such that:
-   - **Update 11/4** each instance gets a unique elastic IP address
-   - each gets a unique private IP
+   - assign each instance a unique private IP within the private subnet
-   - webserver of choice is installed
+   - install webserver of choice on each instance
+     - apache2 or nginx is fine
-   - the hostname changed and unique for each system
+   - on each instance, change the hostname and Tag name to be unique for each system

 The deliverable for this part is the CloudFormation template included in your repo folder.